 Chelsea quickly became the hot spot of the virus, beating out cities double the size with aggressively increasing rates of both confirmed cases and deaths.
 As of July 26, 2020, the city is at 3,027 confirmed cases and 152 deaths due to Covid-19.
 Many factors played a role into why this city was the most vulnerable to experience a pandemic like this one.

 The teachers pointed out the obvious concerns with the city’s layout of housing structures, and how it highlights the incapability to confront and fairly face a deadly health crisis.
 With 100-unit buildings, three-family houses, and four sets of project-housing scattered everywhere, residents are automatically stacked so closely; which eliminates the social distance guidelines that the nation’s health officials implemented, in order to slow down the spread.
 “I have taught for nine years so far so I have commuted through this city for a while now, I have a first-hand experience with the layout and how stacked it is,” said O’Leary.

 Housing has a direct correlation with financial status; most of Chelsea residents are considered to be living under the poverty-line.
 The household average income is $53,280, with 18.8 percent of people living under the poverty line, as of 2018.

-On Thursday March 12, the Chelsea Superintendent of schools Almi Abeyta finalized the decision to shut down the schools in Chelsea.
+On March 12, the Chelsea Superintendent of Schools Almi Abeyta finalized the decision to shut down the schools.
 Faculty and students finished the school day and viewed the announcement as a temporary closing.
 They did not expect for it to be a permanent decision for the remainder of the school year.